runicRPC/runicRPC/README.md

-# RunicRPC
+# runicRPC

 **Production-Grade Solana RPC Load Balancer**

-RunicRPC is an enterprise-grade middleware layer for Solana RPC infrastructure.
+runicRPC is an enterprise-grade middleware layer for Solana RPC infrastructure.
 It provides intelligent request routing, automatic failover, latency-aware load balancing, and comprehensive observability for applications that depend on reliable blockchain connectivity.

 ---